 This course involves reading, writing, and group discussion.
-It is fast-paced; you will need to absorb textbook material on your own outside of class; we will use the entire Experience History textbook.
+It is fast-paced; you will need to absorb textbook material on your own outside of class.
+We will use the entire Experience History textbook but will not discuss all of it in class.
 You will write the equivalent of 30 pages over the course of the term.
 You will need to put in consistent effort throughout the whole semester.
 You'll need to have (or learn) basic library and online research skills.
 You will need to speak up in class and demonstrate active learning, not passive absorption.
 Learning is not a spectator sport.

-Attendance and Participation (16%) I take attendance in each class.
+Attendance and Participation (13%) I take attendance in each class.
 You should be on time and ready to participate each day.
 I expect class discussion will be lively, respectful, substantive, and that you will have done that day's assigned reading before class.
 Workshop days are especially important, since the work we do depends on being present in class.
 If you must miss class, I do appreciate knowing when & why you are absent, but it doesn't "excuse" the absence.

-Exams and Quizzes (66%) We will have 5 exams, taken as written exams in class.
+Exams and Quizzes (70%) We will have 5 exams, taken as written exams in class.
 The last one will take place during the final exam period, but will be the equivalent of the other four exams (not a cumulative final).
 Your lowest exam is dropped; there are no makeup exams.

-In addition, there will be 5 quizzes spaced throughout the term, based on the textbook.
-These are online quizzes taken through Blackboard, and each will be available for about 5 days.
-The quiz can be taken multiple times and after it closes I record your highest grade.
+In addition, there will be 6 quizzes spaced throughout the term, based on the textbook.
+These are online quizzes taken through Blackboard, and each will be available for about 4 days.
+The quiz can be taken up to 3 times and after it closes I record your highest grade.
 All the quizzes count, and there are no makeups on the quizzes.

-Written Projects (17%) This includes 5-6 short papers called "Skill Builders," based on the primary sources in your textbook.
+Written Projects (17%) This includes 5 short papers called "Skill Builders," each one based on a primary source.
 They are 2 pages long and give you practice with the analysis of the "raw material" that historians use to make history.
 More information about those can be found on page 4.

 Your written projects grade also includes two projects of your own original work.
 Both involve planning ahead, research, and well-crafted, evidence-based historical writing.
-For the first project you will write a paper that uses historical documents as evidence for a historical argument.
+For the first project you will write a paper that uses old documents as evidence for a historical argument.
 For the second project you'll use and then improve a student-made packet of sources for studying a recent event in American history.
 See the course website for detailed information and project guidelines for each of these assignments.